II-Day-II/voxel_raytracer/docs/_posts/2023-05-18-chunks-and-acceleration.md

 completely correct.

-![Transparent cube and sphere behind each other]({{ site.baseurl }}/img/layered_transparency.jpg) But if I use the albedo colors of the voxels, and apply the correct colors, the transparent objects can even overlap with each other!
+![Transparent cube and sphere behind each other]({{ site.baseurl }}/img/layered_transparency.jpg) But if I use the albedo colors of the voxels, and apply the correct transparency colors, the transparent objects can even overlap with each other!

 Next I would like to implement lighting, reflection, and maybe even refraction through transparent objects.